zephyrproject-rtos/trusted-firmware-m/docs/platform/ext/readme.rst

 --------------

 *Copyright (c) 2017-2021, Arm Limited.
 All rights reserved.*
-*Copyright (c) 2020, Cypress Semiconductor Corporation.
+*Copyright (c) 2020-2022 Cypress Semiconductor Corporation (an Infineon company) or an affiliate of Cypress Semiconductor Corporation.
 All rights reserved.*